adamchalmers/blog/content/pin-unpin.md

 tags = ["rust", "programming", "async", "pin"]
 +++

-Using async Rust libraries is really easy.
+Using async Rust libraries is usually easy.
 It's just like using normal Rust code, with a little `async` or `.await` here and there.
 But writing your own async libraries can be hard.
 The first time I tried this, I got really confused by arcane, esoteric syntax like `T: ?Unpin` and `Pin<&mut Self>`.
 I had never seen these types before, and I didn't understand what they were doing.
 Now that I understand them, I've written the explainer I wish I could have read back then.
 In this post, we're gonna learn

  * What Futures are
  * What self-referential types are
- * Why you couldn't use them in safe Rust
+ * Why they were unsafe
- * How Pin/Unpin make them safe
+ * How Pin/Unpin made them safe
  * Using Pin/Unpin to write tricky nested futures

 <!-- more -->